hanatonikkou/xous-book/src/ch09-01-basis.md

 implementation simply keeps all small keys in a `HashMap` in RAM, and when it comes time to sync them to disk, they are sorted by update count, and written to disk in ascending order.

-Medium keys have a TBD implementation, and are currently directed to the large pool for now.
+Medium keys have a TBD implementation, and are directed to the large pool for now.

 ### Size Limits

-The biggest key the PDDB can handle, at least in this version, 32GiB.
+The biggest key the PDDB can handle, at least in this version, is 32GiB.
 No, this is not web scale, but it's big enough to hold a typical blu-ray movie as a single key.

-One can adjust this constant up or down, and the trade-off is, you get more or less total number of large keys allocated over the life of the filesystem.
-This is because we simply "increment a pointer" when a new large key is added to create the next virtual memory spot for the large file, meaning each key get allocated a full 32GiB of virtual memory space for it to grow into.
+You can adjust this constant up or down, trading off the maximum key size against the total possible number of large keys allocated over the lifetime of the filesystem.
+This is because we simply "increment a pointer" when a new large key is added to create the next virtual memory spot for the large file, meaning each key gets allocated a full 32GiB of virtual memory space for it to grow into.

 At 32GiB, you can create a lifetime total of about 200 million keys (this includes keys you've previously deleted, until we create a mechanism for sweeping through the memory space and tracking de-allocations).